 - Switching a phone interview to a video interview (with any appropriate further adjustments), if the applicant would find that helpful.

-- Even more than for a face-to-face interview (see Assessment of oral skills in recruitment), I’d say employers should bear in mind that the person’s speech in a remote interview is not a reliable guide to how they will communicate in the job (even on the phone or in a video meeting).
+- Even more than for a face-to-face interview (see Oral assessments in recruitment>Interview: Not an appropriate way to assess oral skills), I’d say employers should bear in mind that the person’s speech in a remote interview is not a reliable guide to how they will communicate in the job (even on the phone or in a video meeting).
 If an employer does judge the person’s speech on the basis of the remote interview, the employer may find if all the more difficult to justify its decision under the Equality Act.

 - If a face-to-face interview is not practicable and adjustments to a remote interview would not create a level playing field for the individual, it may be a reasonable adjustment to allow written answers (below) or to waive an initial screening interview.